-To detect thyroid dysfunction, testing may begin with:
+To determine whether the thyroid is functioning properly, testing may begin with:

-- TSH — typically low in Graves disease
+- Thyroid-stimulating hormone (TSH) — typically low in Graves disease

-- Total or free T3 — often elevated
+- Free and Total T3 — often elevated

 The above tests may also be ordered periodically to monitor thyroid function and hormone production.

-- Thyroid stimulating immunoglobulin (TSI) — The presence of this antibody is diagnostic for Graves disease.
+- Thyroid stimulating immunoglobulin (TSI) — presence of this antibody is diagnostic for Graves disease

 - Thyroid stimulating hormone receptor antibody (TRAb) — less specific than TSI